Rangi42/tilemap-studio/INSTALL.md

 ## Windows

-**To install Tilemap Studio:**
+### Install the Tilemap Studio release

 1. Download **install.bat** and **tilemapstudio.exe** from [the latest release](https://github.com/Rangi42/tilemap-studio/releases).
 2. Hold down Shift, right-click **install.bat**, and click "**Run as administrator**".
 This will install Tilemap Studio to your account and create a shortcut on your Desktop.
 3. Now you can delete the two downloaded files.
 4. Double-click **Tilemap Studio** on your Desktop to open it.
 If you get an error that "msvcrt140.dll is missing", you need to install the [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://www.visualstudio.com/downloads/).

-If you have [Microsoft Visual Studio](https://visualstudio.microsoft.com/), you can build Tilemap Studio yourself:
+### Build Tilemap Studio from source

+You will need [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/); the Community edition is free.

+If the pre-built release already works for you, you don't have to build it yourself.

 1. On GitHub, click the green "**Code**" button and click "**Download ZIP**".
 This will download **tilemap-studio-master.zip**.
 2. Unzip tilemap-studio-master.zip.
 This will create the **tilemap-studio-master** folder.